ILLINOIS STATE RACQUETBALL ASSOCIATION

 All Directors must sign and adhere to the ISRA Board of Directors Code of Ethics.

 The Illinois State Racquetball Association fully supports the safe sport rules and regulations of USA Racquetball and the USOC as well as the rules, policies, and procedures of the independent U.S. Center for Safe Sport, the organization designated by the USOC to investigate and resolve safe sport violations.
-The ISRA complies with and is bound by the safe sport rules, policies, and procedures of the U.S. Center for Safe Sport for the resolution of any alleged violations of those rules, policies, and procedures.
+The ISRA complies with and is bound by the safe sport rules, policies, and procedures of the U.S. Center for Safe Sport and submits, without reservation or condition, to the jurisdiction of the U.S. Center for Safe Sport for the resolution of any alleged violations of those rules, policies, and procedures.

 ADDENDUM I – Official ISRA Logos